junglert/rpi-stresstest/README.md

    -help-page ✔

    -testing on other Pi´s and SBC´s

+     -RaspberryPi 3b and b+ ✔
+     -RaspberryPi 1
+     -Odroid C2